 Berkshirehome for tastings.

-BRANDON WEEDEN, College Football (US) Quarterback, Oklahoma State University
+BRANDON WEEDEN, College Football (US) Quarterback, Oklahoma State University and Cleveland Browns (NFL)

 Starting Quarterback for the Oklahoma State University Cowboys.
 Weeden was born in